 If paracetamol fails to effectively provide relief for your joint pain, your GP may prescribe non-steroidal anti-inflammatory drugs (NSAID).

 NSAID’s are painkillers that work by reducing the inflammation around your joints.

 You can find some effective NSAIDs without prescription.
-Often they come available as a cream, which can be particularly help if you have pain in your hands or knees.
+Often, they come available as a cream, which can be particularly helpful if you have pain in your hands or knees.

-This can only not help ease pain, but they can also help reduce swelling.5
+This can only not help ease pain, but they can also help reduce swelling.

 Opioids are another type of painkiller that you may be prescribed by your doctor, the most common being codeine.

 Opioids are used to help severe pain; however, their side effects can lead to symptoms such as drowsiness, nausea and constipation.

 You could also look into using a hot or cold press for joint and muscle pain relief.

 This can include taking a long, warm bath or shower in the morning to help relieve knee pain or the relief of shoulder pain in the mornings.
 You could also consider an electric blanket or a heated press to avoid discomfort at night.8